JVanDenHurk/blog/README.md

 - **Tips** – Small things that saved me hours, maybe they'll help you too.

 ## 🧠 Why I'm Doing This
 This portfolio is a living document of my skills and personal projects.
 I learn best by doing, and by documenting my journey, I not only solidify my understanding but also share what I’ve learned with others who might find it useful.
-This isn’t a polished, formal tutorial site – it’s a real-time, evolving collection of my work in cybersecurity and tech.
+This isn’t a polished, formal tutorial site, it’s a real-time, evolving collection of my work in cybersecurity and tech.

 ## 🔍 Featured Writeups and Learnings
 - [Bandit (OverTheWire)](https://jvandenhurk.github.io/writeups/bandit)